Why should I care?

 a.
 Saving sinners from all the nations throughout all of history.
-(Revelation 5:9; 7:9; 2 Peter 3:8-15 – the reason why Christ has not returned yet is because He still wants to save people out from sin.
+(Revelation 5:9; 7:9; 2 Peter 3:8-15).
+One reason why Christ has not returned yet is because He still wants to save people.

 b.
-Purifying His bride, His people, in all nations – the church among all the nations – to be growing in deeper levels of holiness and shining the light.
+Purifying His bride, His people, in all nations.
+The church among all the nations grows in holiness and proclaiming the transforming message of the Gospel.
 See Ephesians chapters 3, 4, & 5 and Revelation chapters 4-5 and 19-22. “to Him be the glory in the church in all generations”, ie, “throughout all history” – Ephesians 3:20-21 All of history is about God getting glory for Himself as the church is spread and the kingdom of God is extended among all the nations / peoples.

-2. You should care about missions because Christ commanded it – Matthew 28:18-20; John 20:21; predicted it, and grounded it the OT Scriptures – “thus it is written” – Luke 24:46-47 (that the Messiah should be preached is also written in the law, the prophets, and the Psalms); and He sent the Holy Spirit to empower missions – Acts 1:8
+2. You should care about missions because Christ commanded it. e.g. – Matthew 28:18-20; John 20:21.
+This was predicted and grounded it the OT Scriptures – “thus it is written” – Luke 24:46-47 (that the Messiah should be preached is also written in the law, the prophets, and the Psalms); and He sent the Holy Spirit to empower missions – Acts 1:8

 4. You should care about missions because the story of redemption is the structure of the entire Bible story.